barryclark/jekyll-now/_posts/2018-01-09-Git-Rebase-Vs-Merge.md

 When you perform a rebase what happens is a set of logical steps that gets the work that you have committed on your feature branch ontop of the HEAD of the latest changes from master, almost as if you had just done all the work ontop of the latest changes, making your branch ahead of the master rather than behind.

+The merge conflicts are much easier to resolve in this fashion as well as you are able to see on a commit by commit basis what is wrong and why.
+These merge conflicts are then resolved during that commit so that it is as if you had only just made the entire change in one commit rather than made a change, then fixed some conflict.

 ### What is happening under the hood
 1. The common ancestor commit between the 2 branches is located.